***all updates below are as of May 19, 2020, 3:00 PM

 Appointments will be made by phone, and at the time of appointment, we will call and perform the intake over the phone with verbal client consent to complete applications.
 This is only due to the heightened national emergency status and not a regular procedure in the future.

 Food Assistance will be limited to our monthly Community Food Pantry every 2nd Monday until further notice.
+This starts around 1pm (or whenever the truck arrives).

 There will be no clothing vouchers issued until further notice due to limiting traffic in our Family Stores.